 Although I have warned you about the blog post content, I do want to preface this post by saying that I really did not want to write this post.
 I cannot believe that I am writing a post about weight.
 I always promised myself that I would never speak on this issue, as I know how deeply it impacted me.
-I got the idea to write about weight after reading the comments that Penny got when broaching the subject of black women and weight.
+I got the idea to write about weight after reading the comments that another writer got when broaching the subject of black women and weight.
 However, I chose to fall back and eat my words when I saw the level of backlash she received.
 The words of the post were literally flowing through my mind when I wrote the other relation articles about Loni Love.
 I decided to let it go, as I did not want to upset our audience any further.

 The Peloton Controversy

 However, with the recent Peloton controversy, the words are coming back to the surface.
 Let us begin with the most recent controversy.
 From my understanding of the Peloton story, they offer stationary bicycles and cycling classes on the go.
 On November 21, 2019, the company released the following advertisement.

 In case they pull the ad from YouTube, you can also see it on Twitter:

 Nothing says “maybe you should lose a few pounds” like gifting your already rail thin life partner a Peloton pic.twitter.com/E2M9gFdD5A